-Be it ordained by the people of Georgia in Convention assem bled:
+Be it ordained by the people of Georgia in Convention assembled:

-1st.
-That the question of the location of the Capit 1 of this State be kept out of the constitution to be adopted by the Convention.
+1. That the question of the location of the capital of this State be kept out of the Constitution to be adopted by this Convention.

-2nd.
-That at the first general election hereafter held for members of the General Assembly every voter may endorse on his ballot "Atlanta" or "Milledgeville," and the one of these places receiving the largest number of votes shall be the Capital of the State until changed by the same authority and in the same way that may be provided for the alteration of the Constitution that may be adopted by the Convention, whether said Constitution be ratified or rejected.
+2. That at the first general election hereafter held for members of the General Assembly, every voter may indorse on his ballot "Atlanta" or "Milledgeville," and the one of these places receiving the largest number of votes shall be the capital of the State, until changed by the same authority and in the same way that may be provided for the alteration of the Constitution that may be adopted by the Convention, whether said Constitution be ratified or rejected.
 And that every person entitled to vote for members of the General Assembly, under the present Constitution and laws of this State, shall be entitled to vote under this ordinance; and, in the event of the rejection of said Constitution, shall (should) a majority of votes cast be in favor of Milledgeville, then this provision to operate and take effect as an amendment to the present Constitution.